GSA/digitalgov.gov/content/posts/2013-10-16-twitter-chats-for-federal-agencies.md

 ---
+url: /2013/10/16/twitter-chats-for-federal-agencies/
 date: 2013-10-16 12:10:18 -0400
-title: 'Twitter Chat Guidance for Federal Agencies'
+title: Twitter Chat Guidance for Federal Agencies
-summary: 'A Twitter town hall, or Twitter chat, is an event where agencies invite public engagement for a scheduled time period during which users can ask questions or find out more information about a topic via Twitter, much like a webinar.
-The questions are tagged with'
+summary: A Twitter town hall, or Twitter chat, is an event where agencies invite public engagement for a scheduled time period during which users can ask questions or find out more information about a topic via Twitter, much like a webinar.
+The questions are tagged with
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Content
   - Managing Digital